 Anvilicious: While there's satire on both ends of the political spectrum, most of it is aimed at the right wing of American politics, with the animated show Republican Space Rangers, the right-wing "Family Values" mayoral candidate and closet case Bryce Dawkins, and the talk radio station WKTT, hosting loud-mouthed expies of Rush Limbaugh and (in the expansion packs) Alex Jones.
 The game did take several jabs at left-wingers (most notably with the NPR-esque radio station Public Liberty Radio, and its assorted hosts and guests), but they were relatively fewer in number.
 Rockstar also drops the anvil on Jack Thompson, along with just about every aspect of modern American culture in general.

-Contested Sequel: There are many longtime GTA fans who consider this game to be a disappointing follow up to Grand Theft Auto: San Andreas due to the smaller game world, no airplanes, harder to control vehicles, exorbitant hardware requirements, usage of Games for Windows Live, and the fact that it mostly abandons the zany, over-the-top nature of previous GTA games in favor of gritty realism.
+Contested Sequel: There are many longtime GTA fans who consider this game to be a disappointing follow up to Grand Theft Auto: San Andreas due to the smaller game world, no airplanes, harder to control vehicles, the PC version's exorbitant hardware requirements and usage of Games for Windows Live; and the fact that it mostly abandons the zany, over-the-top nature of previous GTA games in favor of gritty realism.

-Crazy Awesome: Yusuf.
+Crazy Awesome: Yusef.
 With the help of Luis, he steals subway trains, police tanks and helicopters.
-He gets everything he owns covered in gold, he lives in a lavish apartment where he listens to rap and wears no pants, from what we hear of his property developments he believes in very unique architecture and his Big Damn Heroes moment at the end is win.
+He gets everything he owns covered in gold, he lives in a lavish apartment where he listens to rap and wears no pants, from what we hear of his property developments he believes in very unique architecture and his Big Damn Heroes moment at the end is Made of Win.

 Dwayne may also fall into this.
 Most players chose to kill Playboy X because they sympathized with Dwayne so much.
 Either that, or because of the reward (a subversion of Evil Pays Better), or because Playboy X is a hypocritical, backstabbing, Smug Snake asshole.